szpak/gradle-pitest-plugin/index.md

    }
    configurations.maybeCreate('pitest')
    dependencies {
-       classpath 'info.solidsoft.gradle.pitest:gradle-pitest-plugin:1.3.0'
+       classpath 'info.solidsoft.gradle.pitest:gradle-pitest-plugin:1.4.0'
-       pitest 'org.pitest:pitest-junit5-plugin:0.3'
+       pitest 'org.pitest:pitest-junit5-plugin:0.8'
    }
 }

 pitest {
     testPlugin = 'junit5'
-    // rest of your pitest config
+    // rest of your pitest configuration
 }
 ```

+The minimal working example is available in [functional tests suite](https://github.com/szpak/gradle-pitest-plugin/blob/master/src/funcTest/groovy/info/solidsoft/gradle/pitest/functional/PitestPluginFunctional1Spec.groovy#L69-91).

 ## Versions

 Every gradle-pitest-plugin version by default uses a predefined PIT version.
 Usually this a the latest released version
 of PIT available at the time of releasing a plugin version.
 It can be overridden by using `pitestVersion` parameter
-in a pitest configuration closure.
+in a `pitest` configuration closure.

 Please be aware that in some cases there could be some issues when using non default PIT versions.

 gradle-pitest-plugin 1.3.x by default uses PIT 1.3.x, 1.2.x uses PIT 1.2.x, etc.

-Starting with version 1.1.6 gradle-pitest-plugin requires Gradle 2.0+.
-The current version was automatically smoke tested with
-Gradle 2.0, 2.14.1, 3.0, 3.5.1, 4.0 and 4.5 under Java 8 and 9.
+Starting with version 1.4.0 gradle-pitest-plugin requires Gradle 4.0.
+Previous version provided support for Gradle 2.0+.
+The current version was automatically smoke tested with Gradle 4.0, 4.10.2, 5.0 and 5.1.1 under Java 8.
+Tests with Java 9, 10 and 11 are limited to the compatible versions of Gradle and PIT.

+Java 11 is officially supported starting with gradle-pitest-plugin 1.4.0 (thanks to using PIT 1.4.3).
+However, please check an appropriate
+[point in FAQ](#10-how-to-use-gradle-pitest-plugin-130-with-java-11) how to achieve Java 11 compatibility in gradle-pitest-plugin 1.3.0.

 Due to incompatible changes in Gradle 4.0 support for older Gradle versions will be removed in one of the future versions.
-The latest version which supports older Gradle 1.x (1.6+) is gradle-pitest-plugin 1.1.4.
+The latest version which supports Gradle 2 and 3 is gradle-pitest-plugin 1.3.0.
+Gradle 1.x (1.6+) was supported by gradle-pitest-plugin 1.1.4.

 Starting with the version 1.3.0 the produced binaries [require](https://github.com/szpak/gradle-pitest-plugin/issues/70#issuecomment-360989155) Java 8
 (as a JDK used for running a Gradle build).
 The latest version with Java 7 compatible binaries is 1.2.4.